Focus Areas

 The 4S Framework

-The 4S framework for education financing focuses on how governments can increase funding for public education.
-The framework outlines four key areas: Increasing the size of the national budget, increasing the share of the education budget (to at least 20%), enhancing budget scrutiny, and improving budget sensitivity to the needs of marginalised groups.
+The 4S framework for education financing focuses on how governments can increase sustainable, progressive and gender-responsive domestic financing for public education.
+The framework outlines four key areas:

 Image from Transforming Education Financing Toolkit